NhimZrd/AlloraNode/README.md

 systemctl start allora-node
 ```

-You can go back to the Allora Points page and after a while see the pts per noda.
+**You can go back to the Allora Points page and after a while see the pts per node**

 ## Removing the Allora Validator Node
 To remove the Allora validator node, run this playbook: